 - Backup server — is a Windows-based physical or virtual machine on which Veeam Backup & Replication is installed.
-It is the core component in the backup infrastructure.
+It is the core component of the backup infrastructure.
 For more information, see the Veeam Backup & Replication User Guide, section Backup Server.

 - Additional repositories and tape devices — any repositories where Veeam Backup & Replication keeps and stores copies of VM instance backups.
 For more information, see the Veeam Backup & Replication User Guide, sections Backup Repository and Machines Backup to Tape.

-- Gateway servers — auxiliary backup infrastructure components that provide access from the backup server to the repositories.
+- Gateway servers — auxiliary backup infrastructure components that provide access from the backup server to repositories.
 By default, the role of a gateway server is assigned to the backup server.

 Gateway servers cache data when you copy backups and restore application items, which helps you decrease the amount of traffic being sent over the network and reduce data transfer costs.
 For more information on caching data, see the Veeam Backup & Replication User Guide, section Cache.